Bounds for standard $L$-functions: Introduction

-Indeed, we may be quite explicit: since $\sigma$ consists of Eisenstein series with trivial parameters, $\mathcal{O}_\sigma$ is the nilcone, so we may take for $\theta$ any nilpotent Jordan block.
+Indeed, we may be quite explicit: since $\sigma$ consists of Eisenstein series with trivial parameters, $\mathcal{O}_\sigma$ is the nilcone, so we may take for $\theta$ any regular nilpotent Jordan block (i.e., of signature $(n)$).
 We then solve for $\tau$ by an exercise in rational canonical form (\S\ref{sec:parameter-tau}).
 For example, when $n = 3$, we might take